ashish010598/react-redux-starter-kit/readme.md

 ## Using Code Generators

-Code Generators available as part of the SDK can scaffold `components`, `screens` and `hoc` directories, files and boilerplate for them via command-line in a matter of few simple steps.
+Code Generators available as part of the repo can scaffold `components`, `screens` and `hoc` directories, files and boilerplate for them via command-line in a matter of few simple steps.

 To use, run the command `npm run generate` or `yarn generate` and follow the wizard asking you to provide name, path and other relevant details related to the structure you're creating.